Feshtik/Path-Finder-Using-A-Star/readme.md

 This project demonstrates the use a modified A* path planner in RVIZ for visualising robot navigation. by creating two points you are able to create the best path planner.

 #Missing
-The robot does not follow the path.
+The robot does not follow the path, the curvature algorithm which makes the path look more realistic is not good.

 ## Prerequisites